 This will involve staff using a restorative approach when dealing with incidents.
 This may include de-escalation strategies, the use of restorative language (see below), corridor conferences (see below) and the use of a restorative circle in which the wrong doer, the harmed and the wider community gather in a circle to seek a resolution to a problem in which all parties have the opportunity to express how they feel and through effective communication find a positive way forward after the wrong doer accepts responsibility for their actions.

-Babington Community College is committed to Safeguarding and Child Protection.
+Babington Academy is committed to Safeguarding and Child Protection.
 To ensure that our students are safe we work closely with:

-If you have any concerns regarding your child or any other child at the college please contact Mrs Kent who is our designated Teacher for Child Protection on 0116 222 1616.
+If you have any concerns regarding your child or any other child at the academy please contact Mrs Kent who is our designated Teacher for Child Protection on 0116 222 1616.

 Speak to school staff